BReduardokramer/isohunt-grab/README.md

 If you get errors about `wget.pod` or something similar, the documentation failed to compile - wget-lua, however, compiled fine.
 Try this:

-    cd wget-lua.tmp
+    cd get-wget-lua.tmp
     mv src/wget ../wget-lua
     cd ..

-The `wget-lua.tmp` name may be inaccurate.
+The `get-wget-lua.tmp` name may be inaccurate.
 If you have a folder with a similar but different name, use that instead and please let us know on IRC what folder name you had!

 ### Other problems